New Paths in Old Woods

 - Bella Issakova: fiddle

-The melody by James E. Moore, Jr. was written in 1984.
+- Adapted from ClĂodhna NĂ AodĂĄinâs arrangement of âAn Irish Blessingâ by James E. Moore, Jr. (1951-2022), who was an internationally well-known American Black Catholic composer, singer, conductor, educator, and pedagogue from LaCrosse, Virginia. - The melody by James E. Moore, Jr. was written in 1984.
 His arrangement is based on Irish traditional song lyrics, âMay the road rise up to meet you.
-May the wind be always at your back.â We thank ClĂodhna, Terra Preta Music, and GIA Publications for their permission to record this piece.
+May the wind be always at your back.â We thank ClĂodhna, Terra Preta Music, and GIA Publications for their permission to record this piece. - An Irish Blessing lyrics:

 May the road rise to meet you.